FridayDai/windows/readme.md

 To run smoke functional testing, you can run:

     ./gradlew -DSPEC_TEST.single=SmokingFunctionalJUnitSpecRunner SPEC_TEST
-    SPEC_TEST can be: chromeTest, firefoxTest, phantomJsTest
+    SPEC_TEST is variable, can be: chromeTest, firefoxTest, ieTest

 *Note: currently, we not support production.*